intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-step-generate-alto-ids.md

 ---
 description: >-
-  The Step plugin for Goobi workflow generates missing ALTO IDs.
-This is required for the ALTO editor to work properly.
-Some external OCR tools don't provide these ALTO IDs.
-This plugin can then be used to generate them afterwards.
+  This step plugin is used to generate missing ALTO IDs.
 ---

 # Generate ALTO IDs